Variant

-The Variant data type is capable of holding any type of data except fixed-length strings and user defined types.
+The Variant data type can hold any type of data except fixed-length strings and user defined types.

-This data type automatically works out which data type is the most appropriate based on the value you assign.
+This data type automatically works out which data type is the most appropriate based on the value that is assigned.

 Dim vMyVariable As Variant